What type of workplace pension is best for your business?

 The Aviva Workplace Pension scheme, a contract pension, is easy to set up with a default investment option and can be managed online.

 For more flexible solutions, our other contract pensions give members more investment choices.
-Alternatively, our trust pensions work in a similar way but the pension is run by a board of trustees, rather than the provider.
+Alternatively, our trust pensions work in a similar way but the pension is run by a trustee board, rather than the provider.

 How is the pension money invested?